 “I began reading up [data science],” he said.
 “I realized, hey, I actually like data science.
 I’m not qualified for it, but I like it, so how can I learn it?”
-He started watching data science presentations on Youtube, and when he found a good one, he reached out to its creator to ask how he could learn more.
-The creator advised him to check out Dataquest.
+He started watching data science presentations on YouTube, and when he found a good one, he reached out to its creator to ask how he could learn more.

-At first, he said, “I kinda wanted videos,” but it didn’t take long for him to realize that the Dataquest approach was working for him.
+At first, he said, “I kind of wanted videos.”
+But it didn’t take long for him to realize that the Dataquest approach was working for him.
 He felt he was learning more by reading, and that it was giving him good practice for reading software documentation (which is rarely available in video tutorial form).

 His boss at the Livestock Development Authority was happy too, because Dataquest training was a lot more affordable than many of the available alternatives.

 But the learn-by-doing structure of Dataquest lessons — and the fact that he could turn to teachers and fellow students for help — made it easier for him to make progress than it was with other solutions he’d tried.

 And although he says he’s only 22% of the way through the Data Scientist path on the site, it has already made a huge impact.
 “I’ve learned so much,” he said, “My life has been so much easier with that 22% knowledge.”

 But of course, that accomplishment won’t be the end of Curtly’s journey.
 In fact, in the long term, he’s got big plans.